-Senate Bill No. 1898 aims to regulate the discharge and use of certain firefighting foams containing perfluoroalkyl and polyfluoroalkyl chemicals during testing and training scenarios.
-The bill introduces a new section to the Health and Safety Code, specifically Section 501.027, which prohibits the use of Class B firefighting foams with these chemicals for firefighter training or testing unless specific conditions are met.
+Senate Bill No. 1898, introduced by Johnson, aims to regulate the discharge and use of certain firefighting foams containing perfluoroalkyl and polyfluoroalkyl chemicals (PFAS) during testing and training scenarios.
+The bill adds a new section to the Health and Safety Code, specifically prohibiting the use of Class B firefighting foams with intentionally added PFAS for firefighter training or testing, unless specific conditions are met.
 These conditions include compliance with applicable laws or standards and the use of a designated testing facility that has implemented proper containment and disposal measures to prevent environmental release.

 Additionally, the bill mandates that non-fluorinated firefighting training foams or other non-fluorinated surrogates must be used during firefighter training.
-It also clarifies that the legislation does not restrict the manufacture, sale, or distribution of firefighting foams containing these chemicals for emergency operations.
+It clarifies that the legislation does not restrict the manufacture, sale, or distribution of PFAS-containing firefighting foams for emergency operations.
 The provisions of this act are set to take effect on September 1, 2025.

 Statutes affected: